timlabs/uscode/United States Code/TITLE 52-VOTING AND ELECTIONS/Subtitle II-Voting Assistance and Election Administration/CHAPTER 203-REGISTRATION AND VOTING BY ABSENT UNIFORMED SERVICES VOTERS AND OVERSEAS VOTERS IN ELECTIONS FOR FEDERAL OFFICE/CHAPTER 203-REGISTRATION AND VOTING BY ABSENT UNIFORMED SERVICES VOTERS AND OVERSEAS VOTERS IN ELECTIONS FOR FEDERAL OFFICE.md

 #### (d) Authorization of appropriations for carrying out Federal Voting Assistance Program Improvements
 * There are authorized to be appropriated to the Presidential designee such sums as are necessary for purposes of carrying out subsection (b)(10).

+### §20301a.
+Duties of Secretary under Uniformed and Overseas Citizens Absentee Voting Act
+#### (a) Ensuring ability of absent uniformed services voters serving at diplomatic and consular posts to receive and transmit balloting materials
+* In carrying out the Secretary's duties as the Presidential designee under the Uniformed and Overseas Citizens Absentee Voting Act (52 U.S.C.
+20301 et seq.), the Secretary shall take such actions as may be necessary, feasible, and practical to ensure that a uniformed services voter under such Act who is absent from the United States by reason of active duty or service at a diplomatic and consular post of the United States is able to receive and transmit balloting materials in the same manner and with the same rights and protections as a uniformed services voter under such Act who is absent from the United States by reason of active duty or service at a military installation.

+#### (b) Effective date
+* This section shall apply with respect to elections held on or after January 1, 2021.

 ### §20302.
 State responsibilities
 #### (a) In general
 * Each State shall—